StirArtifact/stir/README.md

 # Stir: Statical Type Inference for Incomplete Programs
-This repo contains the implementation and evaluation program of the ESEC/FSE 2023 paper titled "Statistical Type Inference for Incomplete Program".
-It can be used to reproduce the evaluation results of the paper, and can also serve as a standalone application for general use of the algorithms discussed in the paper.
+This repo contains the implementation and evaluation program of the ESEC/FSE 2023 paper entitled "Statistical Type Inference for Incomplete Program".
+It can be used to reproduce the evaluation results of the paper, and can also serve as a standalone tool for general usage of the algorithms discussed in the paper.

-The outline of this document is as follows:
+The outline of this document is as follows.
 - [Getting Started](#getting-started)
   - [Requirements](#requirements)
   - [Obtaining the Artifact](#obtaining-the-artifact)